 Skip social share links

-- The Vimy Pilgrimage Award recognizes the actions of young people who demonstrate outstanding service, positive contributions, notable deeds, bravery or leadership.
-Their acts may have served their peers, schools, communities, province or country.
+- The Vimy Pilgrimage Award recognizes the actions of young people who demonstrate a commitment to volunteer work through outstanding service, positive contributions, notable deeds, and bravery.
+Their acts may have served their peers, school, community, province or country.
 Scholastic achievement is not a criterion for this Award.

-- Applicants are required to write a motivation letter (approximately 500 words) outlining the reasons why they merit the Award.
-They will also be required to submit two letters of reference from: a teacher, guidance counselor or principal; service club; community, provincial or federal organization; or a member of the community.
-In choosing Award winners, the Award Committee will take into consideration the enthusiasm and passion displayed in the motivation letter.
+- Applicants are required to write an essay (500 words) and a motivation letter (500 words) outlined in the application section.
+They will also be required to submit a resume (detailing extracurricular activities, awards of merit, certificates, etc.) and one letter of reference from: a teacher, guidance counselor or principal; service club; community; etc. In choosing Award winners, the Award Committee will take into consideration all elements submitted for the application including the enthusiasm and intent illustrated in the motivation letter.

-- All selected winners must provide proof of a valid passport for travel or proof that an application for a valid passport has been submitted by December 9, 2016.
+- All selected winners must provide proof of a valid passport for travel or proof that an application for a valid passport has been submitted within one (1) month of being selected.

 - Entries will only be accepted by online form.